At UVA, we offer a variety of medication or therapy options to treat your fibroids.

 Non-Hormonal Therapy for Fibroids

 For some women, discomfort and bleeding are their primary symptoms.
-These symptoms can be managed with anti-inflammatory medications taken during their menstrual cycle to reduce flow and pain.
-Some of these medicines don’t require a prescription while others do.
+You can manage these symptoms with anti-inflammatory medication taken during your menstrual cycle.
+Some medication may require a prescription.

-Several different hormone therapies are either currently used to treat uterine fibroids or are being studied for the treatment of fibroids.
+There are several different hormone therapies that are currently used or studied to be used to treat uterine fibroids.
 Most of these drug therapies either reduce the production of estrogen or block its effects.
 These effects lead to a reduction in the size of the fibroid and can reduce symptoms.

 Birth Control Pills

-Birth control pills may be used to regulate your menstrual cycle for more predictable periods.
+You may use birth control pills to regulate your menstrual cycle for more predictable periods or to reduce bleeding between periods.
 Some women can't take birth control pills because of other medical conditions, their age or if they smoke.

-Progesterone medications have been used to “reset” the uterus and to transiently stop the bleeding or cause bleeding to decrease.
-One way to deliver progesterone to the uterus and fibroids is a progesterone-releasing intrauterine device which can be placed in the uterus during an office visit.
+Progesterone medications have been used to reset the uterus and temporarily stop or decrease bleeding.
+One way to deliver progesterone to the uterus and fibroids is through a progesterone-releasing intrauterine device.
+During an outpatient visit, your doctor places this device in your uterus.

 Lupron is often used to reduce the size of the fibroid before surgery or focused ultrasound therapy.
-It's also used as a "bridge" to menopause and is prescribed for three to six months and then stopped.
+It's also used as a bridge to menopause and is typically prescribed for three to six months.